egreene888/E27/README.md

 This project was created for ENGR 027, Computer Vision at Swarthmore College, By Evan Greene and Mollie Wild.
 Its purpose is to aid the identification of leaves.
+This code is intended as a demonstration of skill and of principles; it has no user interface and is therefore unsuited to practical use.
+For practical use, I recommend LeafSnap, a guide assembled by researchers at Columbia University, the University of Maryland, and the Smithsonian Institute.

 It uses the LeafSnap (http://leafsnap.com) dataset, as well as some of the methods used by the authors of that project.